sjl/red-tape/docs/04-cleaners.markdown

 form-level cleaners that explicitly do *not* depend on each other.
 If one cleaner depends on another one adjusting the data first, you need to use a vector to make sure they run in the correct order.

+The last thing to notice here is that the form-level errors are returned as a *vector* in the result map.
+This is because Red Tape will return *all* the errors for each entry in the set of cleaners at once.
+For example:

+    :::clojure
+    (defn new-passwords-match [form-data]
+      (if (not= (:new-password-1 form-data)
+                (:new-password-2 form-data))
+        (throw+ "New passwords do not match!")
+        form-data))

+    (defn old-password-is-correct [form-data]
+      (if (check-password (:user-id form) (:old-password form)))
+        form-data
+        (throw+ "Current password is not correct!"))

+    (defform change-password-form {}
+      :user-id []
+      :old-password []
+      :new-password-1 []
+      :new-password-2 []
+      :red-tape/form #{old-password-is-correct new-passwords-match})

+    (change-password-form {:user-id "101"
+                           :old-password "wrong"
+                           :new-password-1 "a"
+                           :new-password-2 "b"})
+    ; =>
+    {:valid false
+     :errors {:red-tape/form ["Current password is not correct!"
+                              "New passwords do not match!"]}}

+Since the form-level cleaners were both specified in a set, Red Tape knows that one doesn't depend on the other.
+So even though one of them failed, Red Tape will still run the others and return *all* the errors so you can show them all to the user at once.
+Otherwise the user would have to tediously fix one error at a time and submit to see if there were any other problems.

 Built-In Cleaners
 -----------------